semaraugusto/mobilenet-nova/README.md

 Pytorch already has a quantization method implemented as described in their [docs](https://pytorch.org/docs/stable/quantization.html) and in [this paper](https://arxiv.org/pdf/1712.05877.pdf).

 Making the circuits compatible with the pytorch quantization method would be a good next step.

+# Acknowledgements
+* [circomlib-ml](https://github.com/socathie/circomlib-ml) - for many of the ML circuits used here
+* [zator](https://github.com/lyronctk/zator) - For some of the nova logic and MiMC3D circuit
+* [toy example for nova-scotia](https://github.com/nalinbhardwaj/Nova-Scotia/tree/main/examples/toy) - For the initial code structure for `nova/src/main.rs`